seonghyun26/research_2wl/README.md

 ```
 python 2WLtest.py --dataset USAir --pattern 2wl_l --device $gpu-id
 ```
-The other three models are used by command `--patterns 2wl`, `--patterns 2fwl`, `--patterns 2fwl_l`.
+The other three models are used by command `--pattern 2wl`, `--pattern 2fwl`, `--pattern 2fwl_l`.
 You may also use `--device -1` to run code on a CPU.

 To tune hyperparameters yourself, you can use the command:
 ```